mageni/mageni/README.md

 - Priority support to fix bugs
 - Your feature request will be a top priority
 - You have an active role in preserving the software that you use
+- Access to CompTIA PenTest+ Professionals to help you achieve your goals.

+## CompTIA PenTest+ Certification
+Mageni is developed by certified CompTIA PenTest+ Professionals.
+CompTIA PenTest+ is for cybersecurity professionals tasked with penetration testing and vulnerability management, is compliant with ISO 17024 standards and approved by the US DoD.
+So you can rest assured that the software that you are using is being developed by professionals.

 ## Mageni helps to reduce climate change
 Mageni is a member of the <a href="https://climate.stripe.com/nJ22UV" target="_blank">Stripe Climate</a> and contributes 10% of your sponsorship to reduce climate change.